SOMERS POINT BOARD OF EDUCATION

 B. The salary of a “teacher” shall be paid every other Friday.

-C. Each employee may individually elect to have ten percent (10%) of his monthly salary deducted from his pay.
-These funds shall be sent to the credit union on a monthly basis, in the employee’s name.
+C. Each employee may individually elect to have an amount of his salary deducted from his/her pay.
+These funds shall be sent each pay period to the ABCO credit union, in the employee’s name.
+This was previously referred to as Summer Pay.

 MISCELLANEOUS TERMS AND CONDITIONS – SECRETARIES, INSTRUCTIONAL ASSISTANTS, INSTRUCTIONAL AIDES AND NON-INSTRUCTIONAL AIDES